 The group bowed out in October 1966 with Tom Springfield’s No Sad Songs For Me.
 Lionel Morton announced he was leaving after a residency in Turkey.

-When the Pennies failed to find a replacement for Morton, Fryer formed Fritz, Mike and Mo with Mike Wilshem, but when this act foundered he turned producer, notably for Motörhead.
+When the Pennies failed to find a replacement for Morton, Fryer formed Fritz, Mike and Mo with Mike Wilsh, but when this act foundered, he turned producer, notably for Motörhead.

-Lionel Morton married actress Julia Foster and made frequent appearances in children’s television programs.
+Lionel Morton married actress Julia Foster and frequently appeared in children’s television programs.

 After a period at Radio Luxembourg, Buck found freelance employment in the music industry at management level.